ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 useful concept that lets you use ethernet cables not just to transfer data, but also to power whatever it is they are transmitting data to or from.
-However, these systems usually run at 48V and use some fancy electronics wizardry to ensure data integrity, so it would've been difficult to intigrate into the project.
+However, these systems usually run at 48V and use some fancy electronics wizardry to ensure data integrity, so it would've been difficult to integrate into the project.
 So, naturally, when I heard his suggestion I thought it was a little overkill.
-But Jasper then informed that he wasn't talking about any sort of fancy standardised, tried and tested, system, he actually meant the revolutionary "Power" over ""Ethernet"" "standard".
+But Jasper then informed me that he wasn't talking about any sort of fancy standardised, tried and tested, system, he actually meant the revolutionary "Power" over ""Ethernet"" "standard".
 An exceptionally simple "standard" where you simple use half of the cables in an ethernet cable to